PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

 ## Learning Objectives

 * Conversion of BAM file to a counts file using `htseq-count`
 * Conversion of BAM file to a bigWig file using `deeptools`

 ## Counting reads as a measure of gene expression

+Once we have our reads aligned to the genome, the next step is to count how many reads have mapped to each gene.
+Many tools can take BAM files as input and output the number of reads (counts) associated with each feature of interest (genes, exons, transcripts, etc.).
+Two commonly used counting tools are featureCounts and [htseq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html).

 <figure markdown="span">
   ![shells](../img/counts-workflow.png){ width="400" }
 </figure>

-Once we have our reads aligned to the genome, the next step is to count how many reads have mapped to each gene.
-There are many tools that can use BAM files as input and output the number of reads (counts) associated with each feature of interest (genes, exons, transcripts, etc.).
-Two commonly used counting tools are [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) and [htseq-count](http://www-huber.embl.de/users/anders/HTSeq/doc/count.html).

-* The above tools only report the "raw" counts of reads that **map to a single location** (uniquely mapping) and are best at counting at the **gene level**.
-Essentially, total read count associated with a gene (*meta-feature*) = the sum of reads associated with each of the exons (*feature*) that "belong" to that gene.
+* These tools report raw counts, meaning they only count reads that map uniquely to a single location in the genome.
+They are most effective for counting at the gene level.
+In this approach, the total read count for a gene (meta-feature) is the sum of reads assigned to each of its exons (features).

-* There are **other tools** available that are able to account for **multiple transcripts** for a given gene.
-In this case the counts are not whole numbers, but have fractions.
-In the simplest example case, if 1 read is associated with 2 transcripts, it can get counted as 0.5 and 0.5 and the resulting count for that transcript is not a whole number.
+* Some other tools account for multiple transcripts per gene, assigning fractional counts instead of whole numbers.
+For example, if one read aligns to two transcripts, it may be counted as 0.5 for each transcript rather than a whole number.

-* In addition there are **other tools that will count multimapping reads**, but this is a dangerous thing to do since you will be overcounting the total number of reads which can cause issues with normalization and eventually with accuracy of differential gene expression results.
+* There are also tools that count multimapping reads, but this approach can lead to overcounting, which affects normalization and ultimately compromises the accuracy of differential gene expression analysis.

 **Input for counting = multiple BAM files + 1 GTF file**